Ayan, Russia: History

 With the Amur Annexation in 1860, forces were shifted south to Nikolayevsk-on-Amur and Vladivostok.
 The Alaska Purchase in 1867 and the end of the Russian-American company further reduced Ayan's importance.
 Many leading experts of diverse professions joined the exodus of merchants that had discontinued commercial traffic resulting from the trade in the region.

 The Yakutsk-Ayan Track supplied Ayan from Yakutsk from 1844 to 1867.
 It had three sections, first a 235-255 mile road southeast from Yakutsk, crossing the Amga River at Amginsk to Ust-Maya where the Maya River joins the Aldan, then about 250 mi south up the Maya to near its southernmost point at Nelkan, and then a 150 mi horse trail over the Dzhugdzhur Mountains to Ayan.
 Because the Maya flows north, it took thirteen to twenty-three days to go north and thirty to forty days to go south.
 In 1845, the Russian-American Company established ferries and 23 families of settlers, and in 1852, the government spent 20,000 rubles rebuilding the route and settled 211 persons.

 In the last decades of the 19th century and in the beginning of the 20th century, assistance amounted to a few steamships a year dispatched from Vladivostok that brought flour, sugar, and household supplies.
 The remoteness of Ayan resulted in its steady depopulation.

 In 1922, Ayan was one of the centers of the Yakut Revolt against Lenin's government.
 The Red Army besieged Anatoly Pepelyayev's forces in Ayan in June 1923.
 The fall of Ayan on June 16 marked the end of the Russian Civil War.
-Ayan served as the administrative center of the Okhotsk-Evenk National Okrug until 1934.
+Ayan served as the administrative center of the Okhotsk-Even National Okrug until 1934.